ForestKatsch/forestkatsch.com/content/creative/salsa-blueprint.md

 Several ligatures are implemented, including fi, ffi, fl, ffl, ff, and tt.
 These can be more difficult to design than first meets the eye, but they're pretty much a necessity in any serious font.

+# Todo

+There are many things I could improve in my font:

+* More typographic ligatures (notably 'Fi' and 'Fl', but 'll', 'rr', 'ss' and others are also good candidates for new ligatures.)
+* Alternate glyphs.
+  Right now, every character only has a single glyph.
+  Adding more alternate glyphs will make text appear more natural.
+* More characters.
+  I'm missing most mathematical characters, as well as anything other than English letters and numbers.
+* Better kerning.
+  I've only done a casual kerning pass on the more common combinations, so you might ocassionally see some poor kerning.

 # License

 Salsa Blueprint is made available under the [SIL Open Font License](https://en.wikipedia.org/wiki/SIL_Open_Font_License).